A golden opportunity: enhancing radiotherapy outcomes for men with localised prostate cancer

 • Radiotherapy can be an effective treatment for men with localised or locally advanced prostate cancer.

-• At Queen’s University Belfast, Prof. Jonathan Coulter’s team is researching tiny gold particles, called gold nanoparticles, which make prostate cancer cells more sensitive to radiotherapy and easier to destroy.
+• At Queen’s University Belfast, Professor Jonathan Coulter’s team is researching tiny gold particles, called gold nanoparticles, which make prostate cancer cells more sensitive to radiotherapy and easier to destroy.

-• Having engineered gold nanoparticles that more effectively target prostate cancer cells, their next goal was to develop a biodegradable implant that can gradually release the nanoparticles throughout a man’s radiotherapy treatment course.
+• After successfully engineering gold nanoparticles that more effectively target prostate cancer cells, the team's next goal was to develop a biodegradable implant that gradually releases the nanoparticles throughout a man's radiotherapy treatment.

-• This implant makes use of a drug delivery approach developed by Professor Helen McCarthy, and builds upon a prior PhD studentship we awarded to Jonathan Coulter back in 2014.
+• This implant uses an approach developed by Professor Helen McCarthy, and builds upon a prior PhD studentship we awarded to Jonathan Coulter back in 2014.

 What did the researchers do?

-• The team first created several prototype implants from different materials to identify which one performed best.
+• The team first created several implants made from different materials and tested which one performed best.

-• After loading the gold nanoparticles into the implants made from the chosen material, the team investigated whether nanoparticles could be effectively released and whether they retained the ability to sensitize prostate cancer cells to radiotherapy.
+• After loading the implants with nanoparticles, the team tested whether they could be successfully released and enhanced the sensitivity of prostate cancer cells to radiotherapy.

-• Finally, the team placed the implants into tumours in mice to assess whether the released gold nanoparticles could effectively disperse throughout tumours.
+• Lastly, the team placed the implants into mice with cancer to see whether the released gold nanoparticles could spread throughout the cancer.

 202109 Christmas DM Belfast Dr Jonathan Coulter 4